 - Access to the Finish Village, activities and entertainment, toilets, podium and big screen.

 - Access to the Pasta Party where participants can get together around a hot meal to share their experience of the race.

-- Your results available on https://www.asochallenges.com/
+- Your results will be available on https://www.asochallenges.com/

 Additional services are available:

 - A photo pack with your best individual photos during the race.

 If any of these offers is of interest, more information is available on this page.